-Select (\blacksquare) the \blacksquare button in the top toolbar to view the current picture full-screen.
+Select (the button in the top toolbar to view the current picture full-screen.

-- Double-clicking a picture in the thumbnail grid or list view displays it full-frame in the viewer. - Double-clicking a picture in map, image viewer, "2/4 images" or before-and-after view displays it full-frame in the selected view.
+- Selecting full-frame view in the thumbnail grid or list view displays the current picture full-frame in the viewer. - Selecting full-frame view in image viewer, "2/4 images" or before-and-after view displays the current pictures full-frame in the selected view.